January 16, 2017

 The Sears Plymouth in Cary has lost its front porch, but is still identifiable as a Plymouth.

 Jorgen and Hulda Gregersen were Danish immigrants who purchased the house in September 1933.
 They received their mortgage from Sears Roebuck.
-Jorgen died in 1935 and Hulda moved soon afterwards.
+Jorgen died just two years later in 1935 and Hulda moved soon afterwards.

 The Mystery Sears Houses in Cary